Katharina2707/docs-sample/docs/reference/users.md

 **Version**: 1.0.0

-The User API allows you to list, create, and manage users.
+The User API allows you to list and create users.
 It follows RESTful principles and returns JSON-formatted responses.

 ## Endpoints